 Here are the issues with owning a timeshare:

-- Timeshares are usually sold to you when you’re on vacation, and your defenses are down.
+- Timeshares are usually sold to you when you’re on vacation and your defenses are down.

 In theory, when you buy a timeshare, you have a fractional interest in the property the rental is situated on.
 But it’s important to understand that this does not give you all the advantages that owning real estate normally has.

 For starters, you have an interest in the same unit as other people who participate in the timeshare.
-Your interest therefore is not a stand-alone ownership.
+Your interest, therefore, is not a standalone ownership.
 You are not free to do with the unit as you please.

-For example, there are strict limits on the time in which you have physical occupancy of the unit.
+For example, there are strict limits on the time during which you have physical occupancy of the unit.
 Unlike a true vacation home, you’re not able to rent it out during the rest of the year when you’re not occupying it for personal use.

 If you are spending money for the future, it should be considered an investment.
 If it’s not generating income, it’s an expense — plain and simple.
-You MAY get enjoyment out of it, but it’s still not an investment.
+You may get enjoyment out of it, but it’s still not an investment.

 It’s usually only after you’ve purchased a timeshare that you realize there are more people looking to sell them than buy them.
-The likelihood of recovering your initial investment is very low — to say nothing of recovering many years worth of maintenance fees.
+The likelihood of recovering your initial investment is very low — to say nothing of recovering many years’ worth of maintenance fees.